JustinRaver/MultiThreaded-Library/README.md

-# Project #: ReaderOfBooks
+# Project #: Main.ReaderOfBooks
 * Author: Justin Raver
 * Class: CS121 Section #03
 * Semester: Spring 2019

 ## Overview

-This program creates a Java GUI for a simple Library.
+This program creates a Java GUI for a simple Library.Library.
 This library allows you to load a file from csv and view the corresponding books in the shape of BookButtons.
 Once the file is loaded you can select the books and view their material in the Reader area.